LintaoPeng/U-shape_Transformer_for_Underwater_Image_Enhancement/README.md

 :rocket:  :rocket:  :rocket: **News**:

-- 2021/11/25 We released our pretrained model, You can download the pretrain models in [here](https://pan.baidu.com/s/1nxmlu_Qs8YNz0NqshNS_ZA) with the password tdg9.
+- 2021/11/25 We released our pretrained model, You can download the pretrain models in [BaiduYun](https://pan.baidu.com/s/1nxmlu_Qs8YNz0NqshNS_ZA) with the password tdg9 or in [Google Drive](https://drive.google.com/file/d/19a_kDJTT5S96kzwQntEMhSxAPYw4xY2P/view?usp=sharing
+).

 - 2021/11/24  We released the official code of U-shape Transformer